CaiGroup/pyfish_tools/README.md

  ` ├── MMStack_Pos5.ome.tif` <br>
  ` └── MMStack_Pos6.ome.tif` <br>

 Number of hybcycle directories will be dependent on your experimental needs.
-If there are fiducial beads, then parent directory would be named 'beads.'

 ## Setting up your Conda environment (Linux only)